-Following the enrolment on the same day, the participants will be asked to complete short self-reported questionnaires about their ability to undertake activities of daily living (Barthel Index) and self-reported feelings of fatigue (VAS-F scale).
-Later on the day of the cardiopulmonary exercise test, both questionnaires should be answered again.
+Following the enrolment on the same day, all participants will be asked to complete short self-reported questionnaires about their ability to undertake activities of daily living (Barthel Index) and self-reported feelings of fatigue (VAS-F scale).
+Later, close to the point of hospital discharge or on the day of the cardiopulmonary test both questionnaires will be administered one more time.

-Also, on the day of enrolment, participants will be asked to put on and wear an accelerometer device on their wrist for up to 2 months, which is the usual time when the GENEActive accelerometer requires to be charged.
+In addition, on the day of enrolment, all participants will be asked to put on and wear an accelerometer device on their non-dominant wrist for up to 2 months, which is the usual time when the GENEActive accelerometer requires to be charged.
 Participants are encouraged to wear it for as long as possible, but taking it off is not prohibited.
-In the unlikely event that patients experience hypersensitivity or allergy to the device strap they will be advised to stop wearing the strap and seek medical help by contacting medical services (either through their GP, emergency department or ambulance service).
+In the unlikely event that patients experience hypersensitivity or allergy to the device strap, they will be advised to stop wearing the strap and seek medical help by contacting medical services (either through their GP, emergency department or ambulance service).

-Finally, before hospital discharge participants will be invited to undergo the cardiopulmonary exercise test (CPET), which might happen in the interval of 5 to 20 days, post ICU discharge.
-The CPET will take place in the hospital cardiopulmonary exercise testing laboratory and consists of a maximal, symptom-limited incremental exertion test on a cycle ergometer.
+Finally, for those participants who agreed to undergo the cardiopulmonary exercise test (CPET), the test will be arranged, which might happen in the interval of 5 to 20 days post ICU discharge.
+The CPET will take place in the hospital cardiopulmonary exercise testing laboratory and comprises a maximal, symptom-limited incremental exertion test on a cycle ergometer.
 All tests will be carried out according to an incremental protocol, where the increment rate of pedal resistance is calculated individually, allowing to achieve maximal exertion within 8-12 minutes, which has been shown to elicit optimal results.
 For more details regarding the cardiopulmonary exercise test, please see the appendix.
-Despite applied measures to increase the CPET completion rate among participants such as at the screening and enrollment stages, excluding patients with orthopedic/neurologic pathology along with those who have contraindications to be tested and close collaboration with the cardiopulmonary exercise testing team, respectively, some participants might not be able to undertake or complete the test.
+Despite applied measures to increase the CPET completion rate among participants such as at the screening and enrollment stages, excluding patients with orthopaedic/neurologic pathology along with those who have contraindications to be tested and close collaboration with the cardiopulmonary exercise testing team, respectively, some participants might not be able to undertake or complete the test.
 These could be due to various individual or organizational reasons.
 In such cases, we will try to reschedule the exercise test and regardless of the presence or absence of the CPET result, participants will not be subjected to exclusion from the study.